CatchUpDevelopers/.github/profile/README.md

 ## Hello 👋

-CatchUp is how people catchup with eachother.
+We make it easy to catchup.
 And we use opensource tech to power it.